nginx/unit-docs/source/howto/source.rst

    :hash: source-njs

    To build Unit with `njs <https://nginx.org/en/docs/njs/>`__ support, download the :program:`njs` code to the same parent directory as the Unit code.

+   **0.8.2** is the latest version of :program:`njs` that Unit supports.
+   Make sure to check out the correct branch before configuring the binaries.

    If you'd like to use `Mercurial <https://www.mercurial-scm.org/downloads>`_: